-Let’s start learning the basic stitches we must crochet to give life to our amigurumis:
+Let’s start learning the basic stitches to crochet amigurumis that we need to know to bring our projects to life:

 CHAIN